awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-view-data.md

 1. The **Last accessed** column is displayed for services and Amazon S3 management actions\.
 Review the following possible results that are returned in this column\.
 These results vary depending on whether a service or action is allowed, was accessed, and whether it is tracked by AWS for last accessed information\.
 **<number of> days ago**
 The number of days since the service or action was used in the tracking period\.
 The tracking period for services is for the last 400 days\.
 The tracking period for actions started on April 12, 2020\.
-To learn more about the tracking start dates for each AWS Region, see [Where AWS Tracks Last Accessed Information](access_policies_access-advisor.md#access-advisor_tracking-period)\.
+To learn more about the tracking start dates for each AWS Region, see [Where AWS tracks last accessed information](access_policies_access-advisor.md#access-advisor_tracking-period)\.
 **Not accessed in the tracking period**
 The tracked service or action has not been used by an entity in the tracking period\.

    It is possible for you to have permissions for an action that doesn't appear in the list\.
 This can happen if the tracking information for the action is not currently supported by AWS\.
 You should not make permissions decisions based solely on the absence of tracking information\.
 Instead, we recommend that you use this information to inform and support your overall strategy of granting least privilege\.
 Check your policies to confirm that the level of access is appropriate\.

-## Viewing Information for IAM \(AWS CLI\)<a name="access_policies_access-advisor-viewing-cli"></a>
+## Viewing information for IAM \(AWS CLI\)<a name="access_policies_access-advisor-viewing-cli"></a>

 You can use the AWS CLI to retrieve information about the last time that an IAM resource was used to attempt to access AWS services and Amazon S3 actions\.
 An IAM resource can be a user, group, role, or policy\.